TimAnthonyAlexander/north/docs/implementation.md

   2. Add `command_executed` entry for each command
   3. If `remainingText` non-empty, append user entry to transcript
   4. Create assistant entry with `isStreaming: true`
+  5. Build messages and estimate token usage
+  6. If context usage >= 92%, auto-summarize conversation
-  5. Send messages to Claude with tool schemas and current model
+  7. Send messages to Claude with tool schemas and current model
-  6. Stream response text (throttled at ~32ms)
+  8. Stream response text (throttled at ~32ms)
-  7. If `stopReason === "tool_use"`:
+  9. If `stopReason === "tool_use"`:
      - Execute each tool via registry
      - For `approvalPolicy: "write"`: create `diff_review` entry, block for user decision
      - For `approvalPolicy: "shell"`: check allowlist, create `shell_review` if not allowed
      - On accept/run: apply edits or execute command, send result to Claude
      - On reject/deny: send rejection/denial to Claude
-  8. Continue until Claude stops requesting tools
+  10. Continue until Claude stops requesting tools
 - Streaming throttle: buffer chunks, flush every 32ms or on complete
 - Emits state changes via `onStateChange` callback (includes `currentModel`)
 - `buildMessagesForClaude()`: excludes `command_review` and `command_executed` entries